 Among the possible guesses, one of the most interesting is that Livyatan may have subdued larger prey items by head-butting at high speed, thereby knocking them unconscious at which point those formidable teeth would have come into the picture.
-Of course this is only speculation, but there is some precedence for modern whales ramming and sinking whaling ships.
+Of course, this is only speculation, but there is some precedent for modern whales ramming and sinking whaling ships.

 However it got it done, this massive whale was a king in the ancient ocean, with the size and weaponry necessary to take on any adversary.
 Surely there was no prehistoric beasty large and powerful enough to present a challenge for Livyatan, the Leviathan of the deep.